Breath precedes movement.

 Whether it is practiced in-person or virtually, privately or in a group setting, or for a few minutes or an hour, the Breathwork is always personalized to your intent as well as your responses during the practice.

-It truly is a whole body experience...so get out of your thinking mind and listen to and with your whole body.
+It truly is an experience for the entire body...so get out of your thinking mind and listen to and with your whole body.
 The work is transformational.